What is expected of a SADI site?

 - participation in a 1-2 hour activity each month (e.g., in-depth one-on-one technical assistance call, collective peer learning call, or training presentation)

 - equipment/technology needed to participate in videoconference calls, webinars, and other virtual meetings (e.g., computer with webcam and internet access)

-During the assessment phase with Cohorts A-C, NYSCASA will share census data and work with each SADI site to identify one or two populations to focus on for additional data collection.
+During the assessment phase, NYSCASA will share census data and work with each SADI site to identify one or two populations to focus on for additional data collection.
 We will conduct, or we will assist the SADI sites to conduct, interviews and/or focus groups with community members.
 This information will drive the next phase.